The Tiger Walk

 Inexplicably, the referee then waved off the flag saying that there was no interference because the ball had been tipped by a defender.
 Back to the replay booth.
 The replay clearly showed that the ball was tipped, but only after Doucet was tackled.
 This meant that the interference happened before the tip; therefore the interference call should stand.

 The replay official overturned the interference and gave the ball back to Auburn.
 It was later discovered that the replay official was not only an Auburn alumnus, but was also a big booster to the program.
 I guess that’s how he got the job.
-Nevertheless, this blatant home cooking cost LSU
+Nevertheless, this blatant home cooking cost LSU a chance to play for the SEC Championship and possibly a national title.

 Source